zenOSmosis/phantom-core/README.md

 ### Version 2.2.0 (Dec.
 16, 2021)

-  - Add ArbitraryPhantomWrapper, an extension to PhantomCore which wraps an arbitrary object, enabling it to adapt the PhantomCore event lifecycle.
+  - Add ArbitraryPhantomWrapper, an extension to PhantomCore which wraps an arbitrary object, enabling it to adapt the PhantomCore event lifecycle

 ### Version 2.1.3 (Dec.
 15, 2021)

-  - Relax same PhantomCore version requirements for event proxying.
+  - Relax same PhantomCore version requirements for event proxying

 ### Version 2.1.2 (Dec.
 13, 2021)

-  - Relax same PhantomCore version requirements for PhantomCollection child instances.
+  - Relax same PhantomCore version requirements for PhantomCollection child instances

 ### Version 2.1.1 (Dec.
 13, 2021)

-  - Return collection class instance when running bindCollectionClass on a service.
+  - Return collection class instance when running bindCollectionClass on a service

 ### Version 2.0.1 (Nov.
 13, 2021)